amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".

   * `"inflow krel correction`" [bool] estimates relative permeability on inflow mesh faces.
-This estimate is more reliable than the upwinded relative premeability value, especially in steady-state calculations.
+This estimate is more reliable than the upwinded relative permeability value, especially in steady-state calculations.

 .. code-block:: xml